 Juju is unrivalled in its ability to model and deploy dependable cloud distributed applications.
-To prove this, we're going to use Juju to deploy one such application - Django - with Google Compute Engine (GCE) in less than 10 minutes.
+To prove this, we're going to use Juju to deploy one such application - MediaWiki - with Google Compute Engine (GCE) in less than 10 minutes.
 But you could just as easily use Amazon AWS or Microsoft Azure, and just as easily deploy Kubernetes, Cassandra or even OpenStack.
 It's the magic of Juju that makes it happen.

 Note: If you already have a controller, such as the one created in the Getting started with Juju and LXD page, this new controller will be seamlessly added alongside.

 First, install Juju 2, if you have not done so already.
 See the first use page here.

 juju clouds and you'll see output very similar to the following:

 As mentioned, we're going with Google's Cloud Engine, which we'll configure over the next couple of steps.
 But you could just as easily use Amazon AWS or Microsoft Azure, or any of the listed clouds you have credentials for.

 All you need to get started with GCE and Juju is a JSON-formatted credentials file for a new Compute Engine API-enabled project.
-Either sign up for a free 60 day/$300 trial, or connect to your GCE dashboard.
+Either sign up for a free trial, or connect to your GCE dashboard.
 If needed, see our GCE Create a Project documentation for further help.